Assistant Professor · Civil & Environmental Engineering

 2025–Present

 Reviewer, International Journal of Information Management Data Insights.
-Reviewed a methodological submission on NLP and information extraction in disaster communication, emphasizing data augmentation, class imbalance, and empirical validation.
+Reviewed a methodological submission on natural language processing and information extraction in disaster communication, emphasizing data augmentation, class imbalance, and empirical validation.

 2024–Present

 Reviewer, International Journal of Disaster Risk Reduction.
-Reviewed research on vulnerability analysis, resilience strategies, and interdisciplinary approaches.
+Reviewed research on disaster risk reduction, focusing on vulnerability analysis, resilience strategies, and interdisciplinary approaches.

 2024–Present